thepost/FUMVC/README.md

 ## Description

-FUMVC is a library to demonstrate and provide common architectural abstractions in a very lean way, based on a clean and minimal MVC.
-Its usage is embedded in the **Fundamentals of MVC**, and is intended to demonstrate how elegant MVC can be despite the FU animosity towards it, hence FUMVC ;)
+The purpose of FUMVC is to provide common architectural abstractions in a very lean way, based on a clean and minimal MVC pattern.

+Its implementation is embedded in the **Fundamentals of MVC**, and is intended to demonstrate how elegant MVC can be despite the FU animosity towards it, hence FUMVC :wink:

+Related references on FUMVC inclue the [Lotus MVC pattern](https://matteomanferdini.com/ios-architecture-lotus-mvc-pattern/).

-Initially focuses on Core Data, specifically a Model Controller using generics to reduce boilerplate code in Core Data CRUD operations.
+The initial implementation focuses on a Core Data abstraction, specifically a Model Controller using generics to reduce boilerplate code in Core Data CRUD operations.

 [![Swift: 4.1.x](https://img.shields.io/badge/Swift-4.1.x-orange.svg)](https://swift.org/documentation/#the-swift-programming-language)
 [![Platform](https://img.shields.io/cocoapods/p/AFNetworking.svg)](https://cocoapods.org/pods/FUMVC)